2013-2014 Concert Season

 In addition to our annual Christmas concert, we have invited a number of soloists and groups, all professionals, to perform in the acoustically vibrant Sanctuary as well as more informally in the Parish Hall.
 Concerts have ranged from classical, to choral, to folk coffeehouses.
 While the initial restoration process is nearly complete, good stewardship of our beautiful instrument means we need to establish an on-going fund for future repair and maintenance so that we will never again be faced with such a large task for restoration.
 As a result, the Music Committee has decided to continue its mission of promoting local musicians in the PACC Concert Series, which will raise funds for additional projects in the Music program at PACC and establishing a permanent fund for the E. M. Skinner Organ Maintenance.

-If you are an artist, for information about participating in our Concert Series, contact the Concert Series Committee.
+If you are an artist looking for a venue or looking for information about participating in our Concert Series, contact the Concert Series Committee.

 Be sure to explore the names of performers from some of our prior seasons, and try to see them again this year when they perform in the New England area: